tesseract-ocr/tessdoc/Data-Files.md

 **Note**: When using the new models in the **`tessdata_best`** and **`tessdata_fast`** repositories, only the new LSTM-based OCR engine is supported.
 The legacy engine is not supported with these files, so Tesseract's oem modes '0' and '2' won't work with them.

 ## Data Files for Version 4.00 (November 29, 2016)

+[tessdata tagged 4.0.0](https://github.com/tesseract-ocr/tessdata/releases/tag/4.0.0) has the models from Sept 2017 that have been updated with `Integer` versions of `tessdata_best` LSTM models.
 This set of traineddata files has support for the legacy recognizer with --oem 0 and for LSTM models with --oem 1.

+[tessdata tagged 4.00](https://github.com/tesseract-ocr/tessdata/releases/tag/4.00) has the models from 2016.
+The individual language files are linked in the table below.

 **Note**: The `kur` data file was not updated from 3.04.
 For Fraktur, use the newer data files from the tessdata_fast or tessdata_best repositories.